 Kitten Vaccination Schedule

 Do not be afraid to pose questions and voice concerns to your veterinarian.
 Throughout your feline friend’s life, your veterinarian will take into account such factors as her age, health status, lifestyle, level of risk and new research findings when making his recommendations for a vaccination protocol and a kitten vaccination schedule that will keep her protected and healthy.
-Find out more about our pet insurance plans with optional wellness coverage to be able to help to cover the costs of shots for kittens.
+Find out more about our pet insurance plans with optional preventive coverage to be able to help to cover the costs of shots for kittens.
 PetPremium helps to keep your feline happy, healthy and protected.